It’s Not About the Containers

 The Mojave Phone Booth

 The Mojave Phone Booth is about more than a booth that is no longer there.
 It is about a Booth that is no longer there.
 There is a difference.
 The virtual geocache here keeps the experience real.
-To go to the sure us to be open to the power of an idea tgat cannot simply be removed.
+It cannot simply be removed.

 Down at the Station